-17.7 Emerging modes of communication
+8.7 Emerging modes of communication

 Pupils are increasingly regular users of Internet-based and other communications, such as instant and text messaging, web chat rooms and on-line conferencing.
 While much of this use is recreational, there is anecdotal evidence of these technologies being used for schoolwork.
 An example of this was pupils 'texting' schoolwork queries to one another, the electronic equivalent perhaps of 'going round to a friend's' to do homework.
 Generally speaking, such uses of technology - though common out of school - are often forbidden activities during formal school hours.
-One or two schools did allow supervised recreational use of chat rooms out of school.
-One school set up an internal chat room and actively encouraged exchanges between pupils, but incorporating emerging communication media into educational contexts was rare.
+The comment of one teacher clearly reveals this sense of disjunction: